gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 ### ⚙️ Automate
 Automate whatever can be automated.
 Have the agent write its own automation.
 It's really good at this.
-What is automated
+What is automated:
  - is deterministic.
- - preserves cognitive capacity.
+ - preserves cognitive capacity for other things.
  - is often faster.
-Therefor, we really want to automate as much as possible.
+Therefore, we want to automate as much as possible.

 ### 🖥️ CLI First
 **Pattern:** *The agent thrives on the CLI.*